 Any student who fails two or more pre-clinical courses, one clinical externship, or one COMLEX examination will be placed on academic probation.
 Students on academic probation are ineligible to hold an office in an RVU student club or organization, serve as a RVU ambassador or tutor, hold any leadership role at RVU, or participate in a fellowship.
-Students will remain on academic probation until the
+Students will remain on academic probation, and not in good academic standing, until the academic deficiency has been successfully corrected.